 Optional and only used with multiple type variables.
-The <spread> element indicates that the data values are coded as a series of category values in consecutive subfields (rather than as a series of 0/1 characters).
+The <spread> element indicates that the data values are coded as a series of category values in consecutive subfields (rather than the default multiple format of a series of 0/1 characters).

 The num_subfields attribute must be a positive integer, and denotes the number of subfields within the overall field that is defined by the <position> element.
 The subfield_width is also a positive integer and denotes the width of each subfield.
 Therefore the <position> element must define a width of at least (num_subfields subfield_width).
+The subfield_width must be large enough to hold the largest category value specified for the multiple.